Table of contents

 • /theme=light for light theme.

-1. Open your browser, navigate to the URL you have created with the Relay State.
+1. In your browser, navigate to the URL you have created with the Relay State.

-A prompt will appear so that you can log in to the relying party trust you configured in ADFS.
+The site prompts you to log in to the relying party trust that you configured in ADFS.

-1. Select the site you intend to log in to.
+2. Select the site you intend to log in to from the list of relying party trusts.

 Valid Relay States: